tonytvo/blog-generator/content/blog/how-to-read/index.md

   - I - identify what is most important in the context of your goal
   - P - prioritize the information that is most valuable for you.
 - use your own words whenever possible
--  handwriting triumphs typing because writing by hand requires you to exert more effort and process information immediately
+-  handwriting triumphs over typing because writing by hand requires you to exert more effort and process information immediately
 -  use **capture and create**.
 Fold the paper into two columns.
-On left side, write down what you're capturing.
+On the left side, write down what you're capturing.
 On the right, write your impression of potential applications, i.e., the areas you can apply this.

   ## audio journal
-  - need to do more research in this
+  - need to do more research on this

   ## Blank sheet
-  - before you start reading a new book, take out a blank sheet of paper. write down what you know about the subject you're about to read - a mind map if you will
+  - Before reading a new book, take a blank sheet of paper.
+Write down what you know about the subject you're about to read - a mind map if you will
-  - after you're done a reading session, spend a few minutes adding to the map (I use a different color ink)
+  - after you're done a reading session, spend a few minutes adding to the map (I use a different colour ink)
-  - before you start your next reading session, review the mind map(I use mind as a bookmark sometimes)
+  - before you start your next reading session, review the mind map(I use mine as a bookmark sometimes)
-  - put these mind maps in a binder, and periodically review them.
+  - put these mind maps in a binder and periodically review them.
   - the blank sheet primes your brain for what you're about to read and shows you what you're learning

   ## conventional notes
   - you bought this thing, it's your property, you need to [write in the margins](https://fs.blog/marginalia/)
-  - at the end of each chapter write a few bullet points that summarize the main idea or specific points.
-Use your own words and not the authors.
-Try and connect it to something in your life - a memory or another idea.
-Also, make note any unanswered questions you had while reading.
+  - at the end of each chapter, write a few bullet points that summarize the main idea or specific points.
+Use your own words and not the author's.
+Connect it to something in your life - a memory or another idea.
+Also, make note of any unanswered questions you had while reading.
-  - when you're done the book, put it down for a week
+  - when you're done with the book, put it down for a week
   - pick up the book again and go through all your notes.
-In a lot of cases, reading your notes will be as good as reading the book again.
+In many cases, reading your notes will be as good as reading the book again.
   - writing is the process by which we often discover we don't know what we're talking about.

 # Speed reading
 ## the 4,3,2,1 method
-- 10 minutes exercise
+- 10 minutes of exercise
 - set the timer for 4 minutes and open an easy-to-read book.
 - start reading at a comfortable pace while using your finger to underline the words as you read them.
-- when 4 minutes expires, mark the point at which you stopped
+- when 4 minutes expire, mark the point at which you stopped
-- go back where you started and set a timer for 3 minutes, then 2 minutes, then 1 minute.
+- go back to where you started and set a timer for 3 minutes, then 2 minutes, then 1 minute.
 Try to get to the same point you reached after 4 minutes.

 # Problems
-- avoid regression where your eyes tend to go back and re-read certain words in a sentence.
+- avoid regression, where your eyes tend to go back and re-read certain words in a sentence.
-  - use pacer because attention follows movement.
-If you use your finger to guide your reading, you prevent your attention from jumping around the text.
+  - use a pacer because attention follows the movement.
+Using your finger to guide your reading prevents your attention from jumping around the text.
-  - use finger as pacer when reading on physical book or the phone
+  - use your finger as a pacer when reading a physical book or the phone
-  - use the mouse as pacer when reading content on computer
+  - use the mouse as a pacer when reading content on a computer
 - avoid subvocalization: saying words to yourself in your head as you read.
   - when you start reading, count 1, 2, 3, 4.
 This process will free your mind of the inner narrator.
   - it will train your mind to see words on the page like images.
 Turn what you're reading into a motion picture experience.
 - avoid word-by-word reading
-  - observe chunks of word at a single glance.
+  - observe chunks of words at a single glance.
-  - practice expanding your vision to see groups of words, i.e.: image for groups of words that we try to understand
+  - practice expanding your vision to see groups of words, i.e., images for groups of words that we try to understand

 # Quotes